austinksmith/lzwFlossRedux.js/README.md

 # How to use lzwFlossRedux.js

+  * Add [Hamsters.js](https://www.hamsters.io) to your project and ensure it's initialized, lzwFlossRedux relies on Hamsters.js

-  * Add lzwFlossRedux to your project
+  * Add lzwFlossRedux to your project using the instructions below

   ### HTML